samhagman/flough/README.md

 - Because `.end()` returns a promise, `.catch()` is also callable off of it; the error that appears here will be _any_ error that is not handled in the jobs or was explicitly returned by calling `error()` inside of a job.

 Now notice that job 2, `'tweet_something'`, took a function as its second argument where the job data object usually goes.
-This example shows how by passing a function you get access to the `relatedJobs` object which contains information about all previous jobs that have run.
+This example shows how by passing a function you get access to the `ancestors` object which contains information about all previous jobs that have run.
 This function must return an object which is used as the final data object for this job.

-You probably also noticed this weird-looking piece of code: `relatedJobs['1']['1'].data.result.html`.
+You probably also noticed this weird-looking piece of code: `ancestors['1']['1'].data.result.html`.
 Why am I storing the related jobs this way?
 I'll explain.

 Each `.job` and `.flow` call take a step number as the leading argument, which tells Flough in what order the jobs should run.
-Multiple jobs can share the same step number ([substeps](https://github.com/samhagman/flough#substeps)), which means that `relatedJobs['1']` would be ambiguous if that step contained [substeps](https://github.com/samhagman/flough#substeps).
+Multiple jobs can share the same step number ([substeps](https://github.com/samhagman/flough#substeps)), which means that `ancestors['1']` would be ambiguous if that step contained [substeps](https://github.com/samhagman/flough#substeps).
 So jobs are given their own substep number (even if their step contains no other jobs) which is based upon the order in which they were called.
-Since in the code above there are no other substeps for step 1 then `'get_website_html'` was given a substep number of 1 which results in a final path of `relatedJobs['1']['1']`.
+Since in the code above there are no other substeps for step 1 then `'get_website_html'` was given a substep number of 1 which results in a final path of `ancestors['1']['1']`.

-Yes, accessing relatedJobs like this is a pain because I am using numbers as keys in a JavaScript object.
+Yes, accessing ancestors like this is a pain because I am using numbers as keys in a JavaScript object.
 But hopefully you see that storing them like this is a good conceptual model for how Flough is running your jobs.
 I will also make the suggestion of using the fantastic [lodash library](https://lodash.com/) and their [`get`](https://lodash.com/docs#get) method.
-This allows you to define the path as a string `_.get(relatedJobs, '1.1.data.result.html', null)` and also give it a default return value.
+This allows you to define the path as a string `_.get(ancestors, '1.1.data.result.html', null)` and also give it a default return value.

 Here is the full code of that example: